 Most traders at some point will find themselves in a discussion with their broker unhappy about the outcome of a particular trade.
 The unhappiness usually will stem from a misunderstanding of the terms of the trade, or the conditions surrounding them.
 In order to avoid these disputes or be in a position to use them to your benefit, it’s key to understand the various trading conditions set by brokers and the wider marketplace.

 Trading conditions are intended to act as specifications and in some cases parameters.
-Each broker depending on type will offer a set of conditions which a trader must follow or at least understand to avoid conflict.
+Each broker depending on type will offer a set of conditions that a trader must follow or at least understand to avoid conflict.
 Trading conditions help create a structured environment for brokers to be able to manage all traders and trades accordingly.
 For traders, this is used to understand what can and cannot be done.
 Some strategies like scalping aren’t allowed by some brokers, so a trader would need to be aware of this condition beforehand deciding which broker to trade with.

 We have created a list of the main trading conditions and brokers who offer each.

-- Stop Loss (guaranteed)
+- Stop-Loss (guaranteed)

 - News Trading